wbabik/Practical_Computing_Gentle_Intro/Class_03_Linux_Intro/Class3.md

 - In the `Port` field, leave `22`.
 We also do not change the connection type (`SSH`).

-- In the `Saved Sessions` field you can enter any name, this will be the name of your connection - please type the name `kontiki`.
+- In the `Saved Sessions` field you can enter any name, this will be the name of your connection - please type the name `kontiki` and click `Save`.

 - Then select `Translation` in the `Category` (left) and select `UTF-8` in the `Remote character set` field.